History of the Golden State Warriors: 1962–1971: San Francisco

+1971–2019: Oakland

 The Warriors changed their name to the Golden State Warriors for the 1971–72 season, playing almost all home games in Oakland.
 Six "home" games were played in San Diego during that season but more significantly, none were played in San Francisco or Daly City.
 After changing their name from the San Francisco Warriors, the Warriors became (and remain) the only NBA team that does not include the name of their state or their city in their name (although "Golden State" is a well-known California nickname).

 After four seasons in the ABA, Barry rejoined the Warriors in 1972.

-1974–2018: Oakland

 1974–1976: Championship contention

 The 1974–75 team was coached by former Warrior Al Attles, and was led on the court by Rick Barry and Jamaal Wilkes.
 Wilkes was named the NBA Rookie of the Year, while Barry had a great all-around season averaging 30.6 points per game, leading the league in both free throw percentage and steals per game, and finishing sixth in the league in assists per game.
 In what many consider the biggest upset in the history of the NBA, the Warriors defeated the heavily favored Washington Bullets in a four-game sweep.
 So little was felt of the team's chances in the playoffs, even by their home fans, that the Coliseum Arena scheduled other events during the dates of the NBA playoffs.
 As a result, the Warriors did not play their championship series playoff games in Oakland; rather, they played at the Cow Palace in Daly City.
 Barry averaged 29.5 points per game during the Finals and was named the NBA Finals MVP.

 At 59–23, the Warriors had the league's best record during the 1975–76 season.
 They were upset, however, by the 42–40 Phoenix Suns in seven games in the Western Conference Finals.